genesiscommunitysuccess/docs/docs/04_front-end/02_web-components/01_form/01_button.md

 ## Icons

 For simplicity, this example shows SVG data embedded inline.
-Typically you would import it from an external file.
+Typically, you would import it from an external file.

 ```html live
 <alpha-button appearance="neutral">